Squarespace domains overview

 Available TLDs

 A TLD is the last part of a domain name after the ".", like .com or .pizza.
 We offer transparent, competitive pricing for some of the most popular TLDs.
-You can choose from 200+ TLDs.
+You can choose from 200+ TLDs, including many country code top-level domains (ccTLDs).

-If you're interested in a ccTLD that isn't included in the list, you can register one with a third-party provider and connect it to your Squarespace site instead.
+If you're interested in a ccTLD that isn't included in our list of top-level domains, you can register one with a third-party provider and connect it to your Squarespace site instead.

 What if I already have a domain?

-If you own a domain name purchased through another provider (like GoDaddy or 1&1), you can transfer it to Squarespace and manage it through your site.
-If you can't transfer your domain, you can connect it instead by changing your DNS settings.
+If you own a domain name purchased through another provider (like GoDaddy or 1&1), you can transfer it to Squarespace and manage it through your Squarespace account.
+If you can't transfer your domain, you can connect it to your Squarespace website instead by changing your DNS settings.

 Full DNS control